getstattic/stattic/content/posts/say-hello-to-stattic.md

   - 5
 ---

-Welcome to **Stattic**, the lightweight, no-fuss, modern static site generator that's changing the way websites are built.
+Welcome to **Stattic**, the lightweight, modern, static site generator that's decentralizing publishing and putting the power to create websites back into the hands of the community creating them.

 If you've ever been frustrated with the sluggishness, archaic architecture and endless database queries of traditional content management systems (yes, we're looking at you, **WordPress**), then Stattic is here to offer a better way forward.